stripe/agent-toolkit/typescript/examples/token-metering/README.md

-# Stripe Agent Toolkit - Ingestion Module
+# Stripe Agent Toolkit - Token Metering Module

 Drop-in SDK wrappers for **OpenAI**, **Anthropic**, and **Gemini** that automatically track token usage and send billing events to Stripe.